George XII of Georgia: Energetic Prince

-As heir, Prince Georgia increasingly became involved in the country's national affairs.
+As heir, Prince George increasingly became involved in the country's national affairs.
 In April 1770, he joined his father's forces against the Ottomans and recaptured Akhaltsikhe.
-Leading an army of 7,000 men, reinforced by a Russian battalion of 1,200 mercenaries, he sought to capture the Atskuri Fortress in the Borjomi Valley, following which the Russian forces left the expedition and left the Georgian troops facing the Turkish invaders alone.
-Heraclius II and George managed to defeat the Ottomans in Akhalkalaki and Khertvisi, before delivering a decisive victory in Aspindza on April 20.
+Leading an army of 7,000 men, reinforced by a Russian battalion of 1,200 mercenaries, he sought to capture the Atsquri Fortress in the Borjomi Valley, following which the Russian forces left the expedition and left the Georgian troops facing the Turkish invaders alone.
+Heraclius II and George managed to defeat the Ottomans in Akhalkalaki and Khertvisi, before delivering a decisive victory at the Battle of Aspindza on April 20.
 During that battle, George led the left flank of the Georgian army.

 Shortly after the Aspindza victory, George and Patriarch Anton I are sent to Imereti in May 1770 to negotiate a peace between King Solomon I and the influential princes Katsia II Dadiani and Simon II Gurieli.
 Their goal was to form a united Georgian front against a probable Ottoman invasion.

 The same year, he was sent by his father to put an end to the noble rebellion in Ksani, along with his half-brother Levan.
 After this campaign, during which George was made responsible for the detachment of Higher Kartli, the two princes captured the rebellious leader George of Ksani and annexed his domains to the royal territories.
 In 1777, George of Ksani, pardoned by the king and restored in his duchy, revolted once more and Heraclius sent his two sons once more to defeat him.
 A brief siege of the Siata Fortress led to a victory by the royal princes and George of Ksani was imprisoned in Tbilisi, while Prince George received as gift the Ksani lands.

-On January 1, 1774, King Heraclius II introduced a mandatory military draft throughout the kingdom.
+On 1 January 1774, King Heraclius II introduced a mandatory military draft throughout the kingdom.
 To lead by example, George joined the service and was garrisoned in Ghartis-Kari, a border fortress facing constant Lezgin raids.
-In 1779, he followed his father to besiege Yerevan, whose sovereign Hoseyn Ali Khan had rebelled against Kartl-Kakheti.
+In 1779, he followed his father to besiege Yerevan, whose sovereign Hoseyn Ali Khan had rebelled against Kartli-Kakheti.
 Chronicler Papuna Orbeliani would describe his "exemplary bravery" and his defeat of the khan in single combat.